 Why Does Lead Stop Radiation?

-Our engineers at Barrier Technologies develop and manufacture industry-leading radiation protective garments like lead aprons and thyroid collars.
+Our engineers at Barrier Technologies develop and manufacture industry-leading radiation protective garments like lead aprons and thyroid shield covers.
 And while most of our blog readers are already well-versed in the ins and outs of how lead stops radiation, we do occasionally get readers who are still figuring out how radiation works.

 If you are new to the exciting world of x-ray protection and you’ve come here wondering, “How does lead block radiation?” then this is the crash course you’ve been looking for.